hpzk/Identifying-Mislabeled-Medical-Records-with-ML/README.md

 #### FDA hosted a competition in 2018 for using machine learning models to recognize mislabeled genomics data.
 [An article in Nature magazine](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/docs/mislabeling_correction_challenge.pdf) laid out the criteria and we participated for our final project.

-#### [Our results](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/Report.pdf) were not innovative due to insufficient expertise, but it was a great way to apply our knowledge to big data (genomics RNA sequence data are perhaps the largest datasets) on AWS cloud.
+#### [Our methods](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/Report.pdf) didn't produce leading results due to insufficient domain knowledge, but it was a great way to apply our knowledge to big data (genomics RNA sequence data are perhaps the largest datasets) on AWS cloud.

 ### Competition summary in the Nature magazine:
 [![alt text](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/img/1.png)](https://github.com/hpzk/Identifying-Mislabeled-Medical-Records-with-ML/blob/main/docs/mislabeling_correction_challenge.pdf)